-Whether you're new to the concept of digital literacy or are a seasoned expert, it's easy to feel overwhelmed by all there is to know.
-However, you can also take professional development into your own hands — here are 14 essential resources for creating (and supporting) digitally literate teachers.
+Whether you're new to the concept of digital literacy or are a seasoned expert, it's easy to feel overwhelmed by all the educational technology out there.
+You can, however, take your professional development into your own hands with these 14 essential resources for creating (and supporting) digitally literate teachers.

 This U.S. government website provides a portal to a wealth of basic-level digital literacy information.
-If you’re just starting out, this is a great place to learn basic computer and Internet skills.
-There is also a special “Educator Tools” section for teachers who will be teaching digital literacy skills directly, and a great resource for evaluating the tools you find.
+If you’re just starting out, this is a great place to learn basic computer and internet skills.
+There is also a designated “Educator Tools” section for teachers who will be teaching digital literacy skills directly, and it's a great resource for evaluating the tools you find.

 This innately bookmarkable website has just about every digital literacy resource any teacher could possibly need.
 Here you will find links to search tools beyond Google, as well as guides for teaching students how to evaluate resources and find their owners.
-There are fact-checking sites listed here, as well as sites and tools for creating bibliographies, avoiding and checking for plagiarism, and where to get open content.
+There are fact-checking sites listed here, as well as sites and tools for creating bibliographies, avoiding and checking for plagiarism, and accessing open content.

 This guide is an essential resource for teachers and administrators at every level of digital literacy.
 The guide offers a definition of digital literacy that is both nuanced and comprehensive, while integrating real-life examples from studies conducted by the authors.
 There are helpful checklists throughout and links to numerous digital literacy and media resources.

-When teaching students the difference between copyrighted work and open resources, the Creative Commons site is essential both from an educational standpoint and as a source for material and licenses.
+When teaching students the difference between copyrighted work and open resources, Creative Commons is essential both from an educational standpoint and as a source for material and licenses.

 With this tool, teachers can copy and paste student work to check for any copied text.
 Teachers can also show students this site when discussing just what plagiarism is and why they should avoid it.